mushroomfire/mdapy/README.rst

 V0.8.5 (Under development)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+- Compile it on MAC OS with M1.
+Now **mdapy** is fully cross-platform.
 - Obviously improve the performance of **reading/writing DUMP with pyarrow**.
 - Add **pyarrow** as a dependency package.
 - Fix bug of **create_polycrystalline** module.
 One can give box with any number, the old version only works for positive float.